Pittsburgh-NEH-Institute/Institute-Materials-2020/call/call-for-applications.md

 #### Program

 The Institute will introduce textual and manuscript scholars to a powerful and broad-reaching set of digital methods and technologies, grounded in a context that prioritizes a research-driven theory of edition.
 Participants will engage with the entire editorial process, from document analysis to editing to publication, leading to the production and publication of a collaborative edition.
 Throughout the Institute, participants will discuss how the theoretical and practical skills they are acquiring will be applied in their own work, culminating in the final day’s presentations and review of the collaborative process.
-The Institute will meet at the main (Oakland) campus of the University of Pittsburgh from **Monday, July 11, 2022** through **Friday, July 22, 2022** and will draw on an international faculty of distinguished scholars, practitioners, and teachers of digital philology from several collaborating institutions.
+The Institute will meet in person at the main (Oakland) campus of the University of Pittsburgh from **Monday, July 11, 2022** through **Friday, July 22, 2022** and will draw on an international faculty of distinguished scholars, practitioners, and teachers of digital philology from several collaborating institutions.

 #### Instructors